itsale-o/qr-code/README.md

 ## Overview

 This is a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-It is a QR Code, and when scanned it leads us to [Frontend Mentor homepage](https://www.frontendmentor.io/). **This solution is the desktop version.**
+It is a QR Code, and when scanned it leads us to [Frontend Mentor homepage](https://www.frontendmentor.io/).

 ### Screenshot